Timmy-Ezekiel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * ./8-James_Bond: This script sets the permission to the file ad no permision but only other as all permision.

 * ./9-John_Doe: This script ses the mode ofthe hello file to -rwxr-x-wx

+* ./13-change_group: This script change the group owner to school for the file hello